timm/shortr/etc/src/sam/README.md

 # [SHORTR . lua](README.md)
 Semi-supervised multi-objective optimization XAI.
 From N items, find and explain the best ones, using just log(N) evals.
-All in tiny code source.
+All in a tiny code base.

 [data](data.md) ::
 [num](num.md) ::